 - a.
 WHEN TO MIX All herbicides must be mixed at the work-site as needed only in quantities sufficient to keep the spray equipment in operation.
 Mixing is done during the pre-spray check in the morning and while the spray equipment is out spraying.
 At no time is the quantity of mixed material at the work-site permitted to exceed the capacity of the mix tank.
 The decision to mix herbicide as well as the quantity to mix is the responsibility of the Operator.
 Material not mixed in the presence of Commission personnel may not be used.
 Any material left in the tank as the spray equipment is moved to different sites must have written verification from the Commission stating the time and date that mixing took place.
 Any material deemed unsuitable must be properly disposed of at the Operator's expense as outlined in the specimen label. - b.
 MIXING PROCEDURES All herbicides must be mixed in strict accordance with the herbicide manufacturer's recommendations.
 Detailed mixing procedures along with allowable storage periods for the mixed herbicide are prepared by the Commission for the formulations used based upon the manufacturer's recommendations and are given to all personnel involved in herbicide mixing.
-All herbicide mixtures must be agitated for at least fifteen (15) minutes prior to spraying.
+All herbicide mixtures must be agitated for at least fifteen (15) minutes prior to spraying. - c.

-- c.
 TIME LIMITS ON HOLDING MIXED HERBICIDE Mixed material must be sprayed within the following time limits established by the Commission.
 The Commission will not compensate the Operator for any herbicide that must be disposed of due to the time limits on holding mixed batches being exceeded. - 1.
 SULFOMETURON METHYL Mixed batches of sulfometuron methyl may be sprayed within 24 hours of mixing without concern as long as the batch is properly re-agitated.
 Any mixed batch held beyond 24 hours must be properly disposed of and a new batch mixed.
 The cost of this additional herbicide is the responsibility of the Operator. - 2.
-GLYPHOSATE, METSULFURN METHYL, IMAZAPYR Mixed batches may be applied up to forty-eight (48) hours after mixing has taken place.
+GLYPHOSATE, METSULFURON METHYL Mixed batches may be applied up to fortyeight (48) hours after mixing has taken place.
 The tank the material is stored in must be parked in the shade when not in use. - d.
 WATER The Operator must supply and transport the water used for mixing.
 Only water sources approved by the Commission may be used.
-Water sources must be located by the Operator prior to September 5, and the Commission apprised of their location by that date.
-The Operator must perform a pH test on each water source and include that information when apprising the Commission of each water source's location. - 13.
+The Operator must perform a pH test on each water source and include that information when apprising the Commission of each water source's location. - 14.
 SAFETY The Operator must follow all safety procedures that apply to general pesticide handling and to the specific material being used.
 Persons handling the sulfometuron methyl formulation or the open containers in which it is packaged must wear rubber gloves provided by the Operator.
 Persons must also be wearing long sleeved shirts, long pants and shoes plus socks.